-I find that the landlord is entitled to an Order of Possession effective two days after service on the tenant and this Order may be filed in the Supreme Court and enforced as an Order of that Court.
+I find that the landlord is entitled to an Order of Possession effective two days after service on the tenants and the Order may be filed in the Supreme Court and enforced as an Order of that Court.

-I find that the landlord is entitled to monetary compensation pursuant to section 67 in the amount of \$1,000.00 comprised of rent owed.
+I find that the landlord is entitled to monetary compensation pursuant section 67 in the amount of \$1,200.00 comprised of rent owed.

-This Order must be served on the tenant and may be filed in the Provincial Court (Small Claims) and enforced as an Order of that Court.
+This Order must be served on the tenants and may be filed in the Provincial Court (Small Claims) and enforced as an Order of that Court.